 - One viewshed analysis focused on the location and height of the solar arrays.
 The solar arrays will occupy the largest area of land within the Facility and, therefore, represent the most extensive source of potential visual change or contrast introduced into the landscape.
 A height of 10 feet was used for the viewshed analysis, based on the maximum height of a representative single-axis tracker solar module when the module is fully tilted.
 South-facing fixed-tilt panels have a maximum height of approximately 7 feet and were included in the viewshed analysis as well.
-Separate viewshed studies considering the solar arrays were then conducted using 'bare earth' and vegetated data inputs, as described below. - The second viewshed analysis focused on the electrical distribution infrastructure equipment: the one proposed Facility Substation and on-site 345-kV overhead interconnection line (gentie) that extends to the boundary of the Facility Site to connect to Kintigh Substation.
+Separate viewshed studies considering the solar arrays were then conducted using 'bare earth' and vegetated data inputs, as described below. - The second viewshed analysis focused on the electrical distribution infrastructure equipment: the one proposed Facility Substation and on-site 345-kV overhead interconnection line (gen-tie) that extends to the boundary of the Facility Site to connect to Kintigh Substation.
 The Facility Substation and overhead line were used because they are the tallest components proposed within the Facility.
 The viewshed analysis of the electrical-distribution infrastructure equipment was conducted using a point for the 'take off' within the Facility Substation (with a height of 52 ft).

-An assumed viewer height of 6 ft was used for both viewshed analyses.
+For locations on land, an assumed viewer height of 6 ft was used for the viewshed analyses.
+To account for typical views from Lake Ontario, that is, people sitting in a boat, an assumed viewer height of 3 ft was used for the portion of the VSA over Lake Ontario.
 The topographic viewshed analyses assumed 'bare-earth' conditions and were conducted using Environmental Systems Research Institute ArcGIS Geographic Information System (GIS) Desktop 10.8 software with the Spatial Analyst extension to process 10-meter Digital Elevation Models (DEM) of the terrain within the VSA.
 The ArcGIS software analyzes line-of-sight from the three-dimensional coordinates of Facility components to points on the terrain surface, thereby identifying locations from which the Facility will potentially be visible.
 The bare-earth modeling approach used in the viewshed analyses, based only on the effects of terrain on visibility, results in a very conservative assessment of potential visibility.
 A bare-earth analysis does not consider the visibility effects of vegetation or buildings, which may screen or block views.

 To further advance the viewshed analyses, a vegetated viewshed was conducted using United States Geological Survey LANDFIRE existing vegetation height data (United States Geological Survey 2021) to identify areas within the VSA where potential screening may be provided by vegetation.
 This database provided height data for the VSA.
 The vegetated viewsheds for the solar panels and electrical-distribution infrastructure equipment were conducted as described above.
 Since the vegetation viewshed considers both terrain and the approximate vegetation height it more accurately reflects potential Facility visibility within the VSA.
 The resulting viewshed map conservatively shows areas with potential visibility based on topography and vegetative screening.
-It is conservative because "seen" areas identified in the viewshed analyses do not necessarily indicate that the Facility will be visible or noticeable to the casual observer.1 "Seen" areas indicate that some portion of the Facility could be potentially visible from that point because there may be a direct, unobstructed line-of-sight between the Facility component and some location within the VSA.
+It is conservative because "seen" areas identified in the viewshed analyses do not necessarily indicate that the Facility will be visible or noticeable to the casual observer.
+"Seen" areas indicate that some portion of the Facility could be potentially visible from that point because there may be a direct, unobstructed line-of-sight between the Facility component and some location within the VSA.
 Factors such as distance, color, lighting and atmospheric conditions (such as weather) that can diminish visibility under actual field conditions were not accounted for in the viewshed analyses.